j0eun/baekjoon/README.md

 # Baekjoon solutions

-Baekjoon solutions which written in Rust.
+Baekjoon solutions which written in Rust(somethimes others).

-This aims to learning Rust and algorithm knowledge.
+This aims to learning Rust and algorithm knowledge for me.
+Keeping mind that this may be not the best solution.